Jang Su-won: After collaboration

 Su-won opened his own clothing line in the United States and provided uniforms for JYJ Kim Junsu's Hotel.
 He also has opened a Singapore restaurant, "Yummy Kampong," in Dongdaemun.

 Personal life

 On June 12, 2021, Jang's agency announced that he and his non-celebrity girlfriend were planning their wedding. and the wedding was held on November 14, 2021, in a private ceremony.
+On March 21, 2024, Jang's wife announced that she was pregnant with the couple's first child.
+The couple's first child, a daughter, was born on September 9, 2024.